Why Does Wood Turn Grey?

 Mold & Mildew

 Wood, coming from being a tree, is an organic material.
-When a tree has been cut into boards they are a food source for mold, mildew, and, ultimately, wood-rot fungus.
-While wood rot fungus thrives in dark, damp conditions (particularly below ground), mold and mildew can thrive in drier though still periodically wet, conditions.
-Like watering a patch of dirt which will then quickly grow plants, periodic wetting of wood, along with access to air, grows bacteria on the surface.
+When a tree has been cut into boards and left outdoors, they are a food source for mold, mildew, and, ultimately, wood-rot fungus.
+While wood rot fungus thrives in dark, damp conditions (particularly below ground or with ground contact), mold and mildew can thrive in drier though still periodically wet, conditions.
+Like watering a patch of dirt which then quickly grows plants, periodic wetting of wood, along with access to air, grows bacteria on the surface.
 When wet this layer of bacteria is dark gray.
 When the water dries, it turns light gray.
-Mold and mildew grow much more pronouncedly outdoors where frequent moisture provides the water it needs to thrive.
-Indoors wood tends not to get wet on a regular basis and hence doesn’t go gray.
+Mold and mildew grow much more pronouncedly outdoors where frequent and prolonged moisture provides the water these bacteria need to thrive.
+Indoors wood tends not to get wet on a regular basis and hence doesn’t go gray from mold.

 UV light is an energetic wavelength from the sun (photon radiation).
-This energy breaks down the lignin (the “glue that holds cells together) at a wood’s surface, causing them to separate and deform in a way that diffracts light more than reflecting it.
+This energy breaks down the wood's lignin at its surface, the “glue that holds cells together".
+Breaking down wood's lignin causes the surface to develop microfine cracking, which deforms its otherwise smooth surface and results in light "diffracts" rather than being more integrously "reflected".
 This diffraction is a “blurring” event that makes the wood less colorful to the eye (kind of like a stainless steel mirror versus a glass one).
-Combined with organic bacteria colonizing its surface, wood then goes “Gray”.
+Combined with the loss of visibility of the woods natural colorational pigmentation, the organic bacteria colonizing its surface, and the light diffraction from microfine surface cracking, adds up to your wood turning “Grey”.

 Preserving Natural Wood Color